-- "Board" means the board of trustees of the REIT. - "CDS" means CDS Clearing and Depository Services Inc. - "Class A LP1 Units" means class A limited partnership units of Limited Partnership 1. - "Class A LP2 Units" means class A limited partnership units of Limited Partnership 2. - "Class A Units" means the units of beneficial interest in the REIT, designated as "Class A Units". - "Class B LP1 Units" means class B limited partnership units of Limited Partnership 1, which are economically equivalent to Class U Units (subject to certain adjustments) and redeemable for cash or Class U Units, as determined by the General Partner in its sole discretion. - "Class B LP2 Units" means class B limited partnership units of Limited Partnership 2, which are economically equivalent to Class U Units (subject to certain adjustments) and redeemable for cash or Class U Units, as determined by the General Partner in its sole discretion. - "Class C LP2 Units" means class C limited partnership units of Limited Partnership 2. - "Class I Units" means the units of beneficial interest in the REIT, designated as "Class I Units". - "Class U Units" means the units of beneficial interest in the REIT, designated as "Class U Units", which are listed on the TSX. - "Code" means the U.S. Internal Revenue Code, as amended from time to time and including the regulations promulgated thereunder. - "CRA" means the Canada Revenue Agency. - "Declaration of Trust" means the third amended and restated declaration of trust of the REIT dated May 11, 2018, as amended on July 30, 2019, as it may be further amended or amended and restated from time to time. - "GAR B" means U.S. Grocery Anchored Retail (1B) Limited Partnership. - "GAR B Exchangeable Units" means the exchangeable limited partner units of GAR B which are economically equivalent to the Class U Units (subject to certain adjustments including any taxes incurred by GAR B) and redeemable for Class U Units or cash as determined by GAR B GP. - "GAR Holdings" means GAR U.S. Portfolio L.P. - "GLA" means gross leasable area measured in square feet. - "Grocery Anchor Tenant" means grocery-related tenants in the REIT's properties who occupy GLA greater than or equal to 18,000 square feet. - "Gross Book Value" means, at any time, the greater of: (i) the value of the assets of the REIT and its consolidated Subsidiaries, as shown on its then most recent consolidated statement of financial position, less the amount of any receivable reflecting interest rate subsidiaries on any debt assumed by the REIT; and (ii) the historical cost of the assets of the REIT, where the historical cost of the REIT's properties will be the portfolio value of the REIT's properties identified in the Appraisal.

-"Holding LP1" means Slate U.S. Opportunity (No. 1) Holding L.P.

-"IFRS" means International Financial Reporting Standards.
+- "Board" means the board of trustees of the REIT. - "CDS" means CDS Clearing and Depository Services Inc. - "Class A LP1 Units" means class A limited partnership units of Limited Partnership 1. - "Class A LP2 Units" means class A limited partnership units of Limited Partnership 2. - "Class A Units" means the units of beneficial interest in the REIT, designated as "Class A Units". - "Class B LP1 Units" means class B limited partnership units of Limited Partnership 1, which are economically equivalent to Class U Units (subject to certain adjustments) and redeemable for cash or Class U Units, as determined by the General Partner in its sole discretion. - "Class B LP2 Units" means class B limited partnership units of Limited Partnership 2, which are economically equivalent to Class U Units (subject to certain adjustments) and redeemable for cash or Class U Units, as determined by the General Partner in its sole discretion. - "Class C LP2 Units" means class C limited partnership units of Limited Partnership 2. - "Class I Units" means the units of beneficial interest in the REIT, designated as "Class I Units". - "Class U Units" means the units of beneficial interest in the REIT, designated as "Class U Units", which are listed on the TSX. - "Code" means the U.S. Internal Revenue Code, as amended from time to time and including the regulations promulgated thereunder. - "CRA" means the Canada Revenue Agency. - "Declaration of Trust" means the fourth amended and restated declaration of trust of the REIT dated August 17, 2020, as it may be further amended or amended and restated from time to time. - "GAR B" means U.S. Grocery Anchored Retail (1B) Limited Partnership. - "GAR B Exchangeable Units" means the exchangeable limited partner units of GAR B which are economically equivalent to the Class U Units (subject to certain adjustments including any taxes incurred by GAR B) and redeemable for Class U Units or cash as determined by GAR B GP. - "GAR Holdings" means GAR U.S. Portfolio L.P. - "GLA" means gross leasable area measured in square feet. - "Gross Book Value" means, at any time, the greater of: (i) the value of the assets of the REIT and its consolidated Subsidiaries, as shown on its then most recent consolidated statement of financial position, less the amount of any receivable reflecting interest rate subsidiaries on any debt assumed by the REIT; and (ii) the historical cost of the assets of the REIT, where the historical cost of the REIT's properties will be the portfolio value of the REIT's properties identified in the Appraisal. - "Holding LP1" means Slate U.S. Opportunity (No. 1) Holding L.P. - "IFRS" means International Financial Reporting Standards.